Pool characteristics

 • weight (1): A real non-negative number, which is responsible for the proportion in which the subtree should be provided with the resources of the parent pool.
 When a pool has two child pools with weights 2 and 1, the parent's resources will be divided between them in the 2:1 proportion.

-• strong_guarantee_resources: A dict in which the guaranteed resources for the given pool are written (user_slots, cpu, and memory).
+• strong_guarantee_resources: A dict which lists the guaranteed resources of the given pool (user_slots, cpu, and memory).

 Note